BBloggsbott/BBloggsbott.github.io/_posts/2022-05-07-online-naive-bayes.md

 p(C_k)
 $$

-This denotes the probability of an instance in the training data having the label $C_k$.
+This denotes the probability of an instance in the training data having the label $$C_k$$.
 This can be calculated as

 $$
 p(C_k) = \frac{Number\ of\ samples\ where\ label\ in\ C_k}{Total\ number\ of\ samples\ in\ the\ dataset}